- Female hair loss affects 1 in 5 women.

 Non-Surgical Hair Loss Treatment

 Non-surgical hair loss treatment uses a substance found within your blood with high levels of proteins known as growth factors.
-These growth factors are typically associated with wound healing but it has been discovered that when the growth factors are administered in high concentrations, they can be really effective at encouraging the growth of dormant hair follicles.
+These growth factors are typically associated with wound healing but it has been discovered that when the growth factors are administered in high concentrations, they can be effective at encouraging the growth of dormant hair follicles.

 The treatment is carried out in the clinic and involves taking a blood sample which is then placed in a centrifuge to spin the blood, separating the red blood cells and blood plasma.

 The blood plasma is then injected into the scalp which causes platelet activation.
-The platelets release growth factors which then work to stimulate the hair follicles, improve blood circulation and improve the quality of hair follicles which all encourages hair growth.
+The platelets release growth factors which then work to stimulate the hair follicles, improve blood circulation and improve the quality of hair follicles which all encourage hair growth.

-There no major downtime involved with non-surgical hair loss treatment.
+There is no major downtime involved with non-surgical hair loss treatment.
 Some mild swelling, redness and bruising may be noticeable for 24-48 hours.
 Results are best seen after a course of 3-6 treatments which should be spread out over 3-6 months.

 Female Hair Transplant